-Scope of Work Comments Provide family support and case management services for families with children aged birth through five years as part of the Bridges Network with a focus on the prenatal to three period.
+Scope of Work Comments Scope of Work Comments Drovide family support and case management Continuo participation in Provide family support and case management services for families with children aged birth through five years as part of the Bridges Network with a focus on the prenatal to three period.
 Scope includes voluntary services to families at risk for future substantiated child abuse reports.
 Continuous participation in Home Visiting Collaborative Continue participation in TCM, Bridges continuous improvement and program evaluation activities.
 Integrates Neighborhood Resource Network program scope within Bridges Network.
 One year agreement.
-Participate in home visiting services and supportive services that include providing guidance and support in developing network outreach strategies and group connections for families.
+Participate in home visiting services and One year agreement supportive services that include providing guidance and support in developing network outreach strategies and group connections for families.
 Continuous participation in Home Visiting Collaborative.
-One year agreement Participate in home visiting services and supportive services that include: serving as an overflow provider to support County's home visiting waitlist by providing family support and case management services for families with children aged birth through five years as part of the Bridges Network with a focus on the prenatal to three period.
+Participate in home visiting services and One year agreement supportive services that include: serving as an overflow provider to support County's home visiting waitlist by providing family support and case management services for families with children aged birth through five years as part of the Bridges Network with a focus on the prenatal to three period.
+Continuous participation in Home Visiting Collaborative. one yeur agreement Participate in home visiting services and supportive services that include: providing creative outreach strategies to engage, special populations such as Neighborhood Resource Network families and/or families with Family Wellness Plans in voluntary high-quality evidence-based services.
 Continuous participation in Home Visiting Collaborative.
-One year agreement Participate in home visiting services and supportive services that include: providing creative outreach strategies to engage, special populations such as Neighborhood Resource Network families and/or families with Family Wellness Plans in voluntary high-quality evidence-based services.
-Continuous participation in Home Visiting Collaborative.
 One year agreement

-Provides database development, system One year agreement

-testing, monitoring, system training materials,

-implmentation services and interaface supports

-for reporting.

-Provide database support for management of One year agreement

-multi-model home visiting monitoring,

-performance tracking, reporting (requirement

-of Parents as Teachers and Health Families

-America models).
+Provides database development, system testing, monitoring, system training materials, implmentation services and interaface supports One year agreement for reporting.
+Provide database support for management of multi-model home visiting monitoring, performance tracking, reporting (requirement of Parents as Teachers and Health Families America models).